kiliankoe/CNKit/README.md

 ## Overview

 The basic interaction is the same through all model types.
+Here as an example for the all-encompassing [`Campus`](x-source-tag://Campus) type.

 ```swift
 Campus.fetch { result in